octopus-db/documentation/docs/source/usage.rst

 .. note::

    Thanks to the very slick 'Mapview' [#]_ functionality, points of the original output map are mouse-over sensitive and can be queried in depth by clicking.
 Further, the map is scalable and you can choose between a decent selection of base map layers.
-Try it yourself in R or have a look at a fully functional copy ``HERE``!
+Try it yourself in R or have a look at a fully functional copy on `RPubs <https://rpubs.com/HenryM/octopus_wfs>`_!

 Web interface
 -------------